Learn how to play the Conspirian scale!

 Also, as you avoid any 2’s and 6’s you could apply this scale to any minor chord, no matter what mode it should have been.

 The Conspirian scale is a Spy Tunes exclusive, it fills an important gap in understanding scales on the guitar.

-When you learn how to play modes you will add the intervals b2 or 2 as well as the b6 and 6 to you pentatonic to build all minor modes.
+When you learn how to play the minor modes you will add the intervals b2 or 2 as well as the b6 and 6 to you Minor Pentatonic to build all minor modes.